Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Common generalized principles and social discussion

 From the perspective of inequality and fairness, the mere presence of concentration is not by itself a meaningful diagnostic.
 One should be interested in which distribution is followed and what is an acceptable value of $p$.
 Internal dynamics of the distribution also play an important role: the generalized principle takes no stance on who occupies which fraction, and it is a highly non-trivial question whether inequality is stratified or allows for mobility and internal transitions.

-A usual case of unequal gains is in the context of wealth -- in fact so much so, that in recent years what we here refer to as the generalized Pareto principle has been used as a direct measure of wealth inequality under the name Kolkata index (see \cite{Ghosh:2014, Banerjee:2020}).

 The results also suggest that appealing to Pareto-type imbalances as a justification of inequality on efficiency grounds (``the high-output fraction deserves more because they produce more'') should be treated with care.
-Since some form of $p/(1-p)$-imbalance is inevitable in bounded cumulative processes, the existence of such an imbalance alone cannot resolve normative questions about fairness.
+Since some form of $p/(1-p)$-imbalance is guaranteed in bounded cumulative processes, the existence of such an imbalance alone cannot resolve normative questions about fairness.
+This descriptive-versus-prescriptive distinction is the foundational concern of welfare-economic inequality measurement \cite{Atkinson:1970, Sen:1973}, and the present commentary is in agreement with that tradition.
 Likewise in management and decision-making, the Pareto principle has been widely popularized as advice to ``focus on the vital few''.
 This can be useful when resources are limited and the underlying distribution is indeed highly skewed.
 However, the consequences of such heuristics depend sensitively on the actual distributional form: in some regimes, a strong focus on the top fraction may overlook structural causes of unequal outputs or under-utilize a short but heavy tail of contributors.

 Over-reliance on the 0.2/0.8-rule can also make diagnosis shortsighted; there is no mathematical reason to single out the canonical principle, since the specific value $p = 0.2$ plays no distinguished role in the formalism.
 Rather, it seems to be a historically salient approximate value that emerges quite naturally when typical truncations of common distributions are analyzed.
 As seen in Section \ref{sec:canonicalprinciples}, generalized principles near 0.2/0.8 indeed seem more likely than more extreme cases, but this does not mean one should treat this specific value as a target.